undistro/zora/charts/inspect/README.md

 ## Parameters

-The following table lists the configurable parameters of the Snitch chart and their default values.
+The following table lists the configurable parameters of the Undistro Inspect chart and their default values.

 | Key | Type | Default | Description |
 |-----|------|---------|-------------|